 The field of urology focuses on the urinary tract of females and males, and the reproductive system in males.
-Urology has been on the cutting-edge of surgical technology over the past couple of decades.
-A recent technological breakthrough found that adipose-derived stem cells (ASCs) were useful in treating urology conditions.
+A recent technological breakthrough found that adipose-derived stem cells (ASCs) were useful in therapy for urology conditions.

-The Cell Surgical Network IRB-approved protocol for harvesting ASCs can yield between 10 million and 40 million stem cells.
-Affiliates of CSN then bank the stem cells, cryopreserving them and expanding hundreds of millions of autologous stem cells.
+The Cell Surgical Network IRB-approved protocol for harvesting ASCs can yield between 10 million and 40 million stem cells

 Polycystic kidney disease (PKD) is a life-threatening and inherited disease, affecting 1 in 500 people.
 Patients with PKD have an abnormal proliferation of kidney cells that results in cyst formation and decline of kidney function.
 Autosomal dominant polycystic disease develops during adulthood, whereas autosomal recessive polycystic disease occurs in childhood, is rare, and often fatal.

 PKD affects around 600,000 people in the United States.
 In a recent study, researchers were able to reprogram the cells in five patients with PKD.
 The cells change into pluripotent stem cells that gave rise to other cell types to repair kidney cells and delay kidney function deterioration.